Credits in economics

 Applicants should have gained a sufficient number of credits in economics.
 The eligibility criteria on the credits acquired in economics depends on a combination of two dimensions: i) number of credits (at least the equivalent of a full semester of studies); ii) type of subjects taken (a sufficient knowledge of micro- and macro-economics is compulsory; other subjects such as public economics, international economics are also desirable).

 For students with a BA not in economics but in related studies (business, accounting, finance, international relations etc.) the evaluation by the selection committee might be on a case by case based on the transcript of records.
-As a rule of thumb, applicants with less than a full semester in economics (that is approximately between 20-30 ects) will not be considered as eligible.
+Applicants with less than a full semester in economics (that is approximately between 20-30 ects) or without basic courses (ex. with no microeconomics and or macroeconomics or with limited quantitative skills) will not be considered as eligible.

 I obtained my bachelor’s degree in a subject other than economics, can I still apply?